 Cookies might be simple, but you can still be creative with your cookie photography.

 First, decide on your goal.
 What are the images for?
 This will let you know how creative you can be.
 Cookies have a very strong connotation of comfort, for example.

 One great idea is to use the circular concept for composition and styling.
-All the other tips you can find in our article.

-Chocolate might look like the easiest thing to capture.
+Taking pictures of chocolate might look like the easiest thing to capture.
 Just break up a few pieces and dot them around the scene.

 While in some instances it isn’t complicated, there are many things that you need to know.
 Such as the lights you use might actually melt your subject.

 You might need to use heat in some circumstances.
 But having control is much better than letting the chocolate chips fall where they may.

 Holidays and Food Photography

 Holidays often provide some of the best inspiration for food photography.
 Whether it’s having the family round for a special meal.
 Or diving into exotic food at your vacation destination.

 For some holidays, food plays a huge part in celebrations and festivities.
 Thanksgiving food is central to this holiday, and sharing the time together.